-Joining King Edwards
+Joining King Edward VII School

 Education is a continuous process and so we aim to work closely with our colleagues in primary schools to make sure that the arrangements for transfer run smoothly and that students settle rapidly into their new school.
 Many parents and children like to visit the School in advance; there is an Open Evening on Tuesday 3 October 2017 at the Upper School site on Glossop Road, from 6pm-8pm.
 Senior staff visit the main feeder schools to meet parents of prospective students.
 Parents are also very welcome to visit the Lower School site at work during the day.

 Alongside the curriculum contacts, we believe that it is vital that the transition to the secondary stage of education is socially as smooth as possible and the role of our pastoral team is vital in providing a secure base for every child.
 Our teachers visit junior schools and great efforts are made to remove any worries students may have before they join us.
 A dedicated transition team will be engaged in preparing transfer arrangements for September 2018.
 A carefully prepared Induction Programme is organised in July for all new entrants, when they have a chance to become familiar with the School and follow a full day’s timetable, covering a variety of subjects.
 Much work goes into ensuring a smooth and trouble-free move to secondary school.

 Students also join the School at various times of the year and into years higher up the School.
 We are equally anxious to make sure that these entrants receive proper support and care.
 The Local Authority is responsible for deciding who is allocated a place.